robsaundersx/neat-starter-test/src/posts/foundation.md

 ```

 ### Variables
 A variable stores a value in memory so that it can be used later in a program.
 The variable can be used many times within a single program, and the value is easily changed while the program is running.
 When you create variables, you determine the name, the data type, and the value.
 The name is what you decide to call the variable.
 Choose a name that is informative about what the variable stores, but be consistent and not too verbose.
-For instance, the variable name “radius” will be clearer than “r” when you look at the code later.
+For instance, the variable name `radius`{.language-java} will be clearer than `r`{.language-java} when you look at the code later.
 When declaring a variable, you also need to specify its data type (such as int), which indicates what kind of information is being stored.
 There are data types to store each kind of data: integers (whole numbers), floating-point (decimal) numbers, characters, words, images, fonts, and so on.
 After the data type and name are set, a value can be assigned to the variable.
 Remember that each variable can only be used once with the same name in the same part of the program.

 ```java
 int x = 12; // Declare x as an int variable and assign a value